The Rule of 40: Growth, Profitability, and the Tortoise and the Hare

 Generally speaking, companies with high revenue multiples do beat the Rule of 40.
 Looking at the top right quadrant of the chart above, you’ll see that companies in this quadrant had the highest median revenue multiple of any quadrant at 12.2x.

 On an individual company level, we generally see higher multiples, colored green and blue, above the Rule of 40 line.
 However, there are some exceptions like J2 Global (JCOM), which beats the Rule of 40, but still has a lower multiple of 0-5x.
+You can read more about exceptions to the Rule of 40 here.
 This indicates that the Rule of 40 is a surface metric that can provide base-level insights that should then be investigated further.

 Second, the Rule of 40 is relatively hard to beat, and it is getting harder over time.
 After a steady increase in the number of publicly-traded SaaS companies beating the Rule of 40, the number dropped in 2019.
 Of the 65 publicly-traded SaaS companies reviewed in 2019, only 12 beat the Rule of 40.
 That’s only 18%.
 By contrast, the 2018 dataset saw 20 companies achieve the Rule of 40.